German Shepherd Shedding Hair - Brush, brush, brush

 2. Use a shedding blade during the heavy shedding times of year only if you are trained to use them.
 I'm not and instead opt for a rake brush that goes to the skin and gets out the matted hair on the neck and back of the legs.

 3. Vacuum brush.
-Once your done with the brush use the vacuum brush.
+Once you're done with the brush use the vacuum brush.
 My dog doesn't like it, but it is very effective after brushing her.
 This really cuts down on the hair that we have to clean up later.